SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Deinitialization.rst

 Deinitialization
 ================

-A :newTerm:`deinitializer` is called just before a class instance is deallocated.
+A :newTerm:`deinitializer` is called immediately before a class instance is deallocated.
-Deinitializers are written with the ``deinit`` keyword, in a similar way to how intializers are written with the ``init`` keyword.
+You write deinitializers with the ``deinit`` keyword, similar to how intializers are written with the ``init`` keyword.
 Deinitializers are only available on class types.

 Swift automatically deallocates your instances when they are no longer needed, to free up resources.
-Swift handles the memory management of instances via :newTerm:`automatic reference counting` (known as :newTerm:`ARC`), as described in :doc:`AutomaticReferenceCounting`.
+Swift handles the memory management of instances through :newTerm:`automatic reference counting` (known as :newTerm:`ARC`), as described in :doc:`AutomaticReferenceCounting`.
-This means there is normally no need to perform any clean-up when your instances are deallocated.
+Typically you don't need to perform any manual clean-up when your instances are deallocated.
 However, there may be times when you are working with your own resources, and need to perform some additional clean-up yourself.
 For example, if you create a custom class to open a file and write some data to it,